EvannZhongg/NebulaGraphQAChain/README.md

 ```
 Or you can just download this repository and run it.

+`Relationship Visualization.py` is just a test and does not involve the use of NebulaGraphQAChain.
+You can delete it.

 ### 2. Install Dependencies
 Make sure you have Python installed, then install the required dependencies:
 ```bash